AtomicTessellator/fhi-vibes/docs/Installation.md

 ## Prerequisites

 - A working `python3.7+` or `python3.6` environment, e.g., provided by [anaconda](https://docs.conda.io/en/latest/miniconda.html).
 	- On `python3.6`, please `pip install importlib_resources dataclasses`

-- A working `fortran` compiler, e.g., obtained by
+- A working `fortran` compiler, e.g., obtained by:
     - `apt-get install gfortran` in Debian-derived systems, or
     - `conda install -c conda-forge fortran-compiler` when `conda` is used.

 - If you want to use `FHI-aims` for running _ab initio_ calculations, make sure you have a recent version that supports the iPi socket communication (this is the default for any version newer than the `200112_2` release when using the [CMake build system](https://aims-git.rz-berlin.mpg.de/aims/FHIaims/-/wikis/CMake-Tutorial)).